 The flat-coated retriever is a gundog breed originating from the United Kingdom.
 It's a very popular hunting dog in Europe, but almost unknown here in North America.
 The flat-coated retriever is the perfect dog to have outside or in the house, playing with you or with children.
 Exuberant, confident, and outgoing, it is a loving family companion and it won't let you down.

-Our commitment to the breed
+Commitment to the breed and upcoming litters

 Each litter is carefully planned considering the quality, health clearances (OFA), the pedigree and the accomplishments of both the Sire and the Dam.
 Knightcastle is breeding high quality flat-coated retrievers for temperament, type and soundness, with good working abilities and outgoing personalities.
 The flat-coated retriever is still considered a 'multi-purpose' dog and Knightcastle is always keeping that in mind.
 I don't breed for one specific goal or purpose.
 Knightcastle has a litter on the ground only from time to time, mainly to fulfill its own requirement, not to accommodate the demands.
 Knightcastle is breeding for black flat-coated retriever only.